Abram Moved His Tent by the Terebinth Trees

 With the land in view, God reiterated His promise to Abram giving all of it to his covenantal progeny.
-In addition, God reaffirmed His promise to bless Abram with innumerable descendants that would populate the land.
+God also reaffirmed His promise to bless Abram with innumerable descendants that would populate the land.

 Whether reminiscent of the ancient legal practice of pacing-off the dimensions of a property prior to purchase or as a tour of inspection after the fact, God commanded Abram to arise and walk through the whole land.
 Either way, Abram believed God and by faith, did as commanded.
 Although the Canaanites inhabited the land and Sarai was barren, Abram believed and obeyed.

-Afterward, Abram settled by the terebinth trees of Mamre about two miles north of Hebron.
-A well-watered and fertile area situated around 3,000 feet above sea level, it was an ideal location and became the primary residence of Abram for the remainder of his life.
+Abram settled by the terebinth trees of Mamre about two miles north of Hebron.
+A well-watered and fertile area situated around 3,000 feet above sea level, it was an ideal location and became Abram’s primary residence for the remainder of his life.

 Lot audaciously took what he thought would make him happy and received what he desired—albeit short-lived.
 Abram trusted God; and, God blessed him with not just a prime location for his residence, but the entire land of Canaan as an eternal inheritance.

 1) The Bible Is the Foundation for Life.
 (Photo credit: Pixabay/Enhancement, MKM Portfolios)